kangboli/CombDiff/README.md

 # PCT

-This package is a proof-of-principle implementation of functional automatic differentiation for quantum chemistry.
+This package is a proof-of-concept implementation of variational differentiation for quantum chemistry.

 ## Usage